Otter.ai expands automatic transcription assistant to Microsoft Teams, Google Meet and Cisco Webex – TechCrunch

-AI-powered voice transcription service Otter.ai is expanding its Otter Assistant feature for Microsoft Teams, Google Meet, and Cisco Webex.
-Otter.ai first released this feature for Zoom users earlier this year in May.
+AI-powered voice transcription service Otter.ai is expanding its Otter Assistant feature for Microsoft Teams, Google Meet and Cisco Webex.
+Otter.ai first released this feature for Zoom users earlier this year (in May).
 With this new integration, Otter Assistant can now join and transcribe meetings on more platforms, even if the Otter user is not attending the meeting.

 The Otter Assistant automatically joins calendared meetings and records, takes notes and shares transcriptions with meeting participants.
 If a user decides to skip a meeting altogether, they catch up on the discussion through the recorded notes afterwards.
 The tool can also help in instances where you have overlapping meetings or larger meetings where only a portion of them are relevant to you.